Updated May 2021

 What you need to know for the perfect Cuba itinerary

 When it comes to Cuba, there are some key dos and don’ts to keep in mind.
-These will help you choose the ideal accommodations and restaurants as well as how to understand and use the local currency.
+These will help you choose the ideal accommodations and restaurants as well as how to understand the transportation system.

 Accessing the Internet and Wi-Fi in Cuba has its little tricks.
 See what’s the best way to stay connected.